 • And finally, on May 11, Young had no-hit stuff again until Detroit’s Sam Crawford finally reached on a seventh-inning double, snapping Young’s record streak at 24.
 How did Young react?
 Merely by shrugging that off and going 15 innings for a hard-fought 1-0 win.
 There’s a reason baseball’s highest pitching honor is named after him.

-While Young's achievement fell in the Dead Ball Era, with an offensive climate much different from today, few pitchers have even sniffed his record in recent history.
+While Young's achievement fell in the Dead Ball Era, few pitchers have even sniffed his record in recent history.
 Below, courtesy of Elias, are the closest attempts since the start of MLB’s Expansion Era beginning in 1961.

-1) Dennis Eckersley, Indians: 21 consecutive hitless innings
+1) Dennis Eckersley, Cleveland: 21 consecutive hitless innings

 Dates: May 25 - June 3, 1977